 Rushing Into a Relationship

 Slow and steady is the name of the game.
 "I've heard too many stories of people rushing into a relationship without taking the proper amount of time (three months) to get to know each other," Pineda says.
 "What we've seen at Matchmakers in the City is quick in, quick out."

 Before you jump in bed together, consider waiting just a little bit longer.
 "We recommend waiting until an exclusive relationship at the minimum for intimacy," Pineda says.
 "Relationships are complicated enough without adding the intense bonding hormones that are released during intimacy."

 Save gifts for special occasions or holidays in the beginning of a relationship.
 "You might be so excited about the relationship, but make sure that the gifts correspond with the level of relationship that you're in," Pineda says.
 "You don't want the person to be with you for the wrong reasons."

 Cooking and Cleaning for the Other Person

+Consider having your date nights at a restaurant for the first few weeks.
 "Wait to act as a husband or wife until you have that title and commitment," Pineda says.
-"Especially if you're 'a giver,' this will be hard for you, but it's important to let the relationship progress naturally."
+"Especially if you're a "giver," this will be hard for you, but it's important to let the relationship progress naturally."